 It's also possible to modify a disable or enable command by appending

-:next for only applying the command to the previous, this (current) or next line respectively.
+:next to apply the command only to the previous, this (the current), or the next line.

 // swiftlint:disable:next force_cast let noWarning = NSNumber() as!
 Int let hasWarning = NSNumber() as!
 Int let noWarning2 = NSNumber() as!
 Int // swiftlint:disable:this force_cast let noWarning3 = NSNumber() as!
 Int // swiftlint:disable:previous force_cast